gentletailor/aREST.js/README.md

 ```js
 var device = new Device(ip_address);
 ```
+Please provide http:// or https:// together with the ip adress, depending on how your Arduino webserver is configured.
 ## Getting Started

 Let's see a simple example.
 We are going to create a new aREST device, set pin number 6 to an output, and then turn pin 6 to a HIGH state.